 As per guidance, Unity Health will only be seeing essential face to face patients due to the COVID-19 outbreak.
-All pre booked appointments will be converted to telephone appointments.
-DO NOT come to the surgery under any circumstances unless for warfarin testing/childhood immunisations or if a GP at Unity Health has told you otherwise.
+DO NOT come to the surgery under any circumstances unless you have a face to face appointment.

 The NHS in York and Public Health England (PHE) are well prepared for outbreaks of new